openlibhums/isolinear/README.md

   - Adds the option for Editors to create a new preprint version using an revised version of the authors manuscript.

 Preprint records are created automatically using the article metadata.
 Isolinear will take a manuscript file in DOCX, OTF or RTF format and convert it, with Pandoc, to PDF and insert a cover sheet with the title.

+Will require pandoc, pypdf and xetex

+sudo apt-get install texlive-xetex